 Each student accepted into the PTA Program, including reinstated students, must participate in an online orientation.
 There is no tuition fee to take the online orientation.
-Students will be given access to this orientation approximately one week before the start of classes.
-They will be informed through the mail as to how to access the course.
+Students will be given access to this orientation approximately one week before the start of fall classes.
+They will be informed through the Clark State Student email and hard copy mail as to how to access the course.
 To be given access, the student must be registered for PTA 1122 and/or BIO 1119.